 A Safety Net

-Both Money Market and CD deposits are insured by the Federal Deposit Insurance Corporation (FDIC) for amounts up to $250,000 per depositor per ownership category at an FDIC-insured financial institution such as Discover.
+Both Money Market and CD deposits are insured by the Federal Deposit Insurance Corporation (FDIC) at an insured financial institution such as Discover up to the maximum allowed by law.

 The differences between Money Market Accounts and CDs center on interest rates, the potential for conveniences such as check writing, and your ability to make withdrawals without incurring a penalty.
 That’s why Discover gives you so many convenient choices.